yourenoticed/control_work/README.md

 ![block-scheme](pics/algo_block_scheme.png)

-### Creating README
+### Creating README and using git during process

-This is what I'm basically doing now and you see it all.
+This is what I'm basically doing now and you can see it all.
 I don't see a point to explain what's happening here.

 ### Writing a program